 - Continuously monitor audience responses, and adjust messaging accordingly.

 Five steps to engaging with people who block ads

 When you’re reaching out to people who use ad blockers on your site, take care to do so in a way that’s respectful and elevating.
 Tick off these steps to ensure your message stays on the mark:

-• Plan your strategy using whitelist requests, article counters or paywalls.
+- Plan your strategy using allowlist requests, article counters or paywalls.

-• Design your whitelist request messaging around your audience.
+- Design your allowlist request messaging around your audience.

 The most important thing to remember is to respect your audience’s time and experience, both with the ads you host and with your requests to allow ads.
 By showing people that visiting your site is part of their routine browsing, it makes a strong argument that your site is worth supporting.